-With families staying home during the coronavirus pandemic, household energy use is surging.
+With more people staying home, household energy use is surging.
 Unfortunately, the higher electric bills come at a time when people are already financially strapped.

 1. Change the time you do laundry

-A few energy companies charge their customers less during certain times of the day, typically between 10 pm and 8 am.
+A few energy companies charge customers less during certain times of the day, typically between 10 p.m. and 8 a.m.
 If you save high-energy tasks like laundry and running the dishwasher for these non-peak hours, you can save several dollars on your monthly electric bill.

 For consumers who pay a flat rate, there are other measures you can implement.